weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

          --tlskey /var/lib/boot2docker/server-key.pem
 ~~~

-and then set the weave environment variable for and `weave-2`
+and then set the weave environment variable for `weave-2`

 ~~~bash
 eval "$(weave env)"